Unboxed-Software/solana-course/content/intro-to-writing-data.md

 The `SystemProgram.transfer()` function requires:

-- a public key corresponding to the sender account
+- a public key corresponding to the sender's account
-- a public key corresponding to the recipient account
+- a public key corresponding to the recipient's account
 - the amount of SOL to send in lamports.

 `SystemProgram.transfer()` returns the instruction for sending SOL from the sender to the recipient.